dapplebeforedawn/vim-shell-buffer/README.markdown

 # ShBuffer

-> execute selected shell command and return the result in a scratch buffer
+> Execute selected shell command and return the result in a scratch buffer

 ### How To: